-- Keep in touch — even if you're not hearing much from your student.
-A letter a week, a phone call, a text or a box of cookies makes your son or daughter aware of your continuing support.
-The greatest need for contact with home is during the early weeks of the semester, during times of greatest academic pressure and during any crisis.
+Even if you're not hearing much from your student, a letter a week, a phone call, a text, or a box of cookies can show your son or daughter aware of your support.
+The greatest need for contact with home typically is during the early weeks of the semester; during times of greatest academic pressure; during any crisis.

-- Listen to your student.
-Your son or daughter may make an occasional "dump" call — you’ll hear nothing but complaints.
-Often, just talking about the problem makes him or her feel better and ready to move on, even if you are left drained.
+Your son or daughter may make an occasional "dump" call — you'll hear nothing but complaints.
+Often, just talking about the problem makes him or her feel better and ready to move on, even if you're left drained.
 Most of all, students want to know that you understand their feelings and the stress of being a student.

-- Encourage your student to get involved in at least one activity.
 It doesn't matter what the activity is as long as he or she has a feeling of connection to other students and to the community.
 Encourage a visit to the Office of Student Activities and Involvement.
-There are more than 250 registered student organizations on campus!
+There are more than 300 registered student organizations on campus!

-- If you’re concerned about a situation, call Betty Wagner, assistant director of parent services, and she can direct you to the best person on campus to help you.
-Call her at 989-774-1003 or email her at
+She can direct you to the best person on campus to help you.
+Call her at 989-774-1003 or email her at email@example.com.

-- At the same time, don't try to always "fix it" for your student.
-As young adults, students need to seek out solutions for themselves.
+As young adults, students need to find solutions for themselves.
 You can encourage them to seek out one of the many places on campus that can help them.

-- Stay involved in your student’s college life.
-Mark your calendar for the Parents Day football game on Sept.
-7. Send siblings to Siblings Weekend, set for Jan.
-31 through Feb.
-2. Visit this website to keep up with campus news and tips.
+Mark your calendar for the Family Day football game on Oct.
+8. Visit this web site to keep up with campus news and tips.

-- Don't react too hastily to roommate concerns.
 Often, it takes several weeks for roommates to adjust to one another.
 However, don't let serious problems go too long.
-If your student has a roommate who violates his or her space or comfort in the room, insist that your student talk to a Resident Assistant.
+If your student has a roommate who violates his or her space or comfort in the room, insist that your student talk to a resident assistant.